ndevln/go-securepoint-nac-http-client/README.md

 ![Securepoint](http://www.securepoint.cc/images/securepoint-logo.jpg)

-Picture probably see on your login page.
+Picture you probably see on your login page.

 I am not associated with Securepoint, but they have a github profile: https://github.com/Securepoint